-Why do you need customizable pens for business?
+Why do you need custom pens for business?
 Would it surprise you to learn that pens are one of the best ways to promote your company or organization?
 Everyone needs a pen on an almost daily basis, so if you can fill that need with one that features your brand then you will be winning every time your customer is writing!
-Whether it’s the cheap customized pens you can use in giveaways or a more considered corporate gift for executives, such as a custom engraved pen, the truth is that pens are an easy win in terms of effective brand awareness.
+Whether it’s the cheap custom pens you can use in giveaways or a more considered corporate gift for executives, such as a custom engraved pen, the truth is that pens are an easy win in terms of effective brand awareness.

 So far so good.
-But what should you print on your pens?
+But what should you print on your custom pens?
 Your logo, your email address, phone number, a message?
 Really, the answer depends on you.
 Each is effective in its own way.
-If you’re playing the longer game and just want to get your brand noticed, or put a reminder into customer heads, then a logo is a good place to start.
-But for more ‘call to action’ nudges then a phone number or email address alongside the logo is a great idea.
+If you’re playing the long game and just want to get your brand noticed, or put a reminder into customer's heads, then a logo is a good place to start.
+But for more ‘call to action nudges then a phone number or email address alongside the logo is a great idea.
 Any form of slogan or messaging could also be featured – and perhaps your brand is more recognizable from a slogan than by its name, so just having that on a pen could work too.
 So, it all depends on what you think will be the closest fit to your needs.

 A bit more about the methods?
 Sure!

 Before we move onto the methods used on pens, and just out of interest and for context, a look at a couple of methods suitable for other products.
 Embossing is the process of creating a raised image, design, or text on the surface of a product.
 There are different ways to do this, dependent on the material the product is made from.
 Embroidery means the stitching of your design into clothing or fabric items.
 Obviously not applicable to pens – unless you know something we don’t!